-As a Saudi journalist, Jamal Khashoggi criticized the militant strain of Islamic extremism and advocated democratic reforms as the most effective way to tackle terror, stop bloodshed and political violence in Arab countries.
+As a Saudi journalist, Jamal Khashoggi criticized the militant strain of Islamist extremism and advocated democratic reforms as the most effective way to tackle terror, stop bloodshed and political violence in Arab countries.
 His advocacy and ideas drew the ire of the powers that be.
 In November 2016, the Saudi government banned Khashoggi from writing in newspapers, appearing on TV and attending conferences.

 Rather than remain silent, Khashoggi made the difficult decision to leave his country, moving to the United States in June 2017.
 As an exile, Khashoggi grew bolder in his criticism of the autocratic policies of the Saudi government and Crown Prince MBS.
 He also continued to champion democratic reforms for his country and for the entire Arab world.